 Reference Library

-100,000+ standardized healthcare data terms and abbreviations
+100,000+ healthcare data terms standardized for dbt, Snowflake, Databricks, and BigQuery

 EHR, ICD-10, LOINC, SNOMED CT, patient care and clinical documentation